 5. Pennsylvania’s state climate action plan can guide your efforts.

-Pennsylvania Climate Action Plan 2018 is your go-to resource for starting climate action, whether you’re working on a state level; in a community, business sector, or classroom; or individually.
-It recommends strategies and identifies 100 actions—in energy, transportation, forestry, farming, recreation, and other areas—that will significantly reduce greenhouse gas emissions, protect Pennsylvanians’ health and safety, and create opportunities for new jobs and other economic benefits.
+Pennsylvania Climate Action Plan 2021 is your go-to resource for starting climate action, whether you’re working on a state level; in a community, business sector, or classroom; or individually.
+It recommends 18 strategies—in energy, transportation, forestry, farming, recreation, and other areas—that will significantly reduce greenhouse gas emissions, protect Pennsylvanians’ health and safety, and create opportunities for new jobs and other economic benefits.
 A focus on our Environmental Justice areas is incorporated throughout.

 6. DEP is helping to fund increased use of electric vehicles.

 Two programs—Alternative Fuels Incentive Grants and Driving PA Forward—provide funding to support purchases of electric vehicles and installation of charging stations to reduce greenhouse gas emissions and other air pollutants.
 We've funded over 1,000 chargers installed by local governments, schools, businesses, and organizations in locations around Pennsylvania.
 We also provide individual consumers rebates for electric cars and electric motorcycles: about 6,155 rebates totaling over $9.1 million in just the past five years!

 Working with PennDOT, DEP is supporting development of “electric vehicle corridors” around the state.
 We’re targeting funding to support fast-charging installation along high-traffic highways, with the goal of having chargers available every 50 miles, and located no more than 5 miles off the road.
 High-population areas, including Environmental Justice areas, will benefit from the healthier air quality as we reduce emissions.